What is the best food for dogs with digestive problems?

 Digestive food for dogs: Fiber

-Fiber helps improve a dog's digestion and provides consistency to their stool.
-Dog food for dogs with diarrhea should contain ample amounts of plant-based fiber to help your pet recover from the illness.
-One of the advantages of vegetables is that they contain vitamins and minerals suitable for meeting your pet's nutritional needs.
+The fiber helps improve digestion of dogs, in addition to providing consistency to the stool.
+Dog food for dogs with diarrhea should contain a sufficient amount of fiber from vegetables to help the pet recover from the illness.
+One of the advantages of vegetables is that they contain vitamins and minerals suitable for meeting the pet's nutritional needs.

 Digestive food for dogs: Prebiotics and probiotics

-This is another ingredient that digestive foods for dogs should contain.
-These help improve intestinal flora, thus promoting nutrient assimilation and intestinal transit.
+It is another of the ingredients that digestive foods for dogs should have.
+These help to improve intestinal flora thus promoting the assimilation of nutrients and intestinal transit.

 Digestive food for dogs: Fatty acids